-The poet now compares these daffodils like the stars in the Milky Way.
+The poet now compares these daffodils to the stars in the Milky Way.
 Their fluttering is compared to the twinkling of the stars.
-This is to call these daffodils as something heavenly as the sky and the stars are considered as heaven.
+This is to call these daffodils something heavenly as the sky and the stars are considered heaven.
 There was something divine about the scene.

 The poet also says:

 “Ten thousand saw I at a glance,

 Again the poet here uses the word “sprightly” which is derived from “sprite.”
 This shows the heavenly resonance the poet is perceiving in the scene of the daffodils’ dance.
 The “Ten thousand” number is just to express the great number that the author saw.

 Third Stanza :